Solutions · The 4orm Finance Platform

 06

-Trust & Estate Digitization
+Trust & Estate Digitization Later Phase

-Digital representation of trust and estate holdings.
+Supplementary later-phase module for digital representation of trust and estate holdings.
 Modernizes administration of Canadian fiduciary assets while preserving the legal and tax frameworks institutions already operate within.

 Architecture